-viii.
-Academic Units of Measurement: DEAC reviews the institution's policies and procedures for determining the credit hours as defined in 34 CFR 600.
+8. Academic Units of Measurement: DEAC reviews the institution's policies and procedures for determining the credit hours as defined in 34 CFR 600.
 DEAC evaluates the process an institution uses to award credits for courses and programs and makes a reasonable determination whether the institution's assignment of credit hours conforms to commonly accepted practices in higher education.

-- ix.
-Licensure: The institution that uses, or seeks to use, accreditation by DEAC to establish eligibility to participate in Federal Student Assistance programs must have a charter, license, or formal authority from the all appropriate governmental bodies to offer its programs or courses, when such authority is available or required.
-The loss of state licensure or required authority to operate results in the contemporaneous loss of DEAC accreditation and Federal aid eligibility. - Assistance programs by eligible institutions may not comprise more than 50% of an institution's total revenue during its first 12 months of eligibility for Federal Student Assistance program participation, and not more than 75% of its revenue for the second 12 months and all subsequent years of participation.
-"Revenue" is defined as total receipts from all of the institution's distance education students for tuition, books, fees, and all institutional charges, excluding refunds made, regardless of whether they received Federal Student Assistance programs funds.
-[C.15.
-Policy on Institutions Participating in Title IV Programs Pages 2-3]
+- 9. Licensure: The institution that uses, or seeks to use, accreditation by DEAC to establish eligibility to participate in FSA Title IV programs must have a charter, license, or formal authority from the all appropriate governmental bodies to offer its programs or courses, when such authority is available or required.
+The loss of state licensure or required authority to operate results in the simultaneous loss of DEAC accreditation and Federal aid eligibility. - 10.
+First-Year Limit on Participation and Significant Growth Triggers: Revenue from all FSA Title IV programs by eligible institutions may not account for more than 50 percent of an institution's total revenue during its first 12 months of eligibility for FSA Title IV program participation, and not more than 75 percent of its revenue for all subsequent years of participation.
+"Revenue" is defined as total receipts from all of the institution's distance education students for tuition, books, fees, and all institutional charges, excluding refunds made, regardless of whether they received FSA Title IV programs funds.

-Students who enrolled in an institution's programs prior to the date in which Federal Student Assistance eligibility is granted and who subsequently elect to receive Federal Student Assistance will not be included in the institution's Federal Student Assistance revenues.
+Students who enrolled in an institution's programs prior to the date in which FSA Title IV program eligibility is granted and who subsequently elect to receive FSA Title IV funds will not be included in the institution's FSA Title IV program revenues.

-An institution that, due to its participation in Federal Student Assistance programs, experiences annual growth of more than a 50% increase in student enrollments, and/or has more than a 50% increase in annual tuition receipts in any calendar year may be directed to undergo an onsite evaluation, at the discretion of the DEAC.
+An institution that, due to its participation in FSA Title IV programs, experiences annual growth of more than a 50 percent increase in student enrollments and/or has more than a 50 percent increase in annual tuition receipts in any calendar year may be directed to undergo an on-site evaluation, at the discretion of the DEAC.

-xi.
-Certification of the Institution by DEAC: Those institutions that use their accreditation with DEAC as a basis to establish eligibility for Federal Student Assistance programs must apply to the Commission for approval of all the distance education programs offered by the institution.
+11. Certification of the Institution by DEAC: Those institutions that use their accreditation with DEAC as a basis to establish eligibility for FSA Title IV programs must apply to the Commission for approval of all the distance education programs offered by the institution.

-Prior to an accredited institution filing an application to the U.S. Department of Education to be either a participating institution or a deferment institution in Federal Student Assistance programs, it must inform DEAC of its intention to be evaluated and "certified" by DEAC and must be found in compliance with all requirements.
+Before an accredited institution files an application to the U.S. Department of Education to be either a participating institution or a deferment institution in FSA Title IV programs, it must inform DEAC of its intention to be evaluated and "certified" by DEAC and must be found in compliance with all requirements.

-These are the steps in obtaining Commission approval to participate in Federal Student Assistance programs:
+These are the steps in obtaining Commission approval to participate in FSA Title IV programs:

-1. Step One: A key person from the institution successfully completes the DEAC course entitled, Realities and Regulations of Federal Student Assistance Programs.
-Submit an Eligibility for Federal Student Assistance Application Part 1.
+a.
+A key person from the institution successfully completes the DEAC course entitled, Realities and Regulations of Federal Student Assistance Programs and attends the DEAC Title IV Financial Aid Seminar.
+Submit an Eligibility for Federal Student Assistance Title IV Program Application Part 1.

-An institution seeking to participate in Federal Student Assistance programs is required to be certified by DEAC prior to applying to the U.S. Department of Education.
+An institution seeking to participate in FSA Title IV programs is required to be certified by DEAC prior to applying to the U.S. Department of Education.
 Violation of any provisions of these procedures, including applying to the U.S. Department of Education without first seeking and receiving DEAC certification, may subject an institution to corrective action, special visit, or loss of accreditation.